HikwaMehluli/heraldzw/README.md

 #### Why I Created it?

-- Experiment with JAMstack
+- Experiment with JAMstack tech.
-- Read the news without the boated advertisement
+- Read the news without the boated advertisements for self
+- Pontencially being brought in to develop modern News apps for Zimbabweas Press and Africa.
+- ...flexing!

 #### Back to the World